From Retail to Building zkTLS Applications: My Unconventional Journey in Tech

 The Tech Journey

-Started as a designer - Figma was my best friend, and I thought I'd found my calling.
-But curiosity is a funny thing - I kept wondering how my designs came to life in the browser.
-One CSS tutorial led to another, and before I knew it, I was diving deep into JavaScript.
+Second, curiosity.
+I kept wondering how my designs came to life in the browser.
+One CSS tutorial led to another, and before I knew it, I was deep into JavaScript.

 - Being part of the journey from whiteboard ideas to production code